 The library accepts materials for other public libraries that are served by the statewide deliverITCT service.
 Patrons are responsible for any fees or fines that are charged by the owning libraries.

 Library patrons are responsible for keeping a record of the due dates of their library materials.
 Overdue notices sent by the library are a courtesy.
 Failure to receive a notice is not considered grounds for waiving fines or lost material fees.

 Fees and Fines:

-Overdue Materials: Overdue fines are assessed for items returned past their due date.
+Overdue fines may be assessed for items returned past their due date.
 If an overdue item is renewed, the accrued fine will be posted on the patron’s record.
 Fine rates are determined by the C.H Booth Library and are posted at all public service desks.

 Maximum Fine: There is a maximum fine for all C. H. Booth Library-owned items returned past the due date, exclusive of damage to materials.

-Damaged Items: The Library will attempt to repair slightly damaged items.
+Damaged Items: The library will attempt to repair slightly damaged items.
 However, if the material is determined to be beyond repair, the library will charge fees to replace the damaged items.

 Replacement Costs: If an item is lost or so severely damaged that it requires replacement, the library patron will be charged the replacement cost of the item as listed in the library’s catalog.

 Denial of Borrowing Privileges: Borrowing privileges can be blocked for the following reasons:

 - The total amount of fees and fines owed to C. H. Booth Library exceeds $10.00 on the patron’s record.

-• The patron has a lost item on their library record.
+- The patron has a lost item on their library record.

 Service Without a Card: